Confidently Finish Your Mixes and Proudly Release Your Records. Subscribe For Free VIP Tips.

-The following books are my all-time favorite books on audio production, books that I couldn’t have lived without when I was starting out.
+The following books are my all-time favorite music production books, full of audio engineering techniques that I couldn’t have lived without when I was starting out.

 Modern Recording Techniques

-I grew up on the fifth edition, but I believe the 7th is now out.
+I grew up on the fifth edition, but it’s continuously updated.
 It can get quite technical at times, but don’t get put off by the equations.

 Most of the info in this book is easy to understand and the techniques are easy to implement.